isomerpages/iras-taxacademy/_tomorrow-tax-professional/book-prizes.md

 ---
-title: 'Book Prizes'
+title: Book Prizes
 permalink: /tomorrow-tax-professional/book-prizes/
-breadcrumb: 'Book Prizes'
+breadcrumb: Book Prizes
 ---
 Tax Academy of Singapore sponsors book prizes to students taking the taxation modules in the local universities and polytechnics.